DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 ---

 {{% alert title="Deprecation notice" color="warning" %}}
-Legacy authorization will be removed with version 2.5.0 / end of November 2021.
+Legacy authorization will be removed with version 2.5.0 / beginning of December 2021.
 If you have set `FEATURE_AUTHORIZATION_V2` to `False` in your local configuration, remove this local setting and start using the new authorization as described in [Permissions]({{< ref "/usage/permissions" >}}).